That’s a how-interesting-so-that’s-the-way-it-works kind of “huh.”

 The “all is lost” part is overly-dramatic, but it’s how I roll.

-I think that attitude is why the “place for everything” concept that Fancy Homemakers chant with a smile makes me tilt my head slightly while my eyes glaze over.
+I think that attitude is why the “a place for everything, and everything in its place” concept that Fancy Homemakers chant with a smile makes me tilt my head slightly while my eyes glaze over.

 I felt the sadness of another failed solution, another not-put-back-in-its-place item, but then I realized I didn’t have to be sad.